A Walk in the Snow

 Mystery Rabbit

 I was walking back to my truck after photographing “Mother Bluebird” (see Eating In), when I saw this rabbit just eating away.
 As I looked at the rabbit through my long lens, I was a bit stunned by those long and slightly round-tipped ears.
-They didn’t exactly fit my mental picture of a rabbit, which has shorter, more pointed ears.
+They didn’t exactly fit my mental picture of a rabbit with shorter, more pointed ears.

-At first, I thought it might be a jackrabbit, but then I saw this true jackrabbit.
-Or take a look at this photo of a jackrabbit.
-Or how about these photos of a jackrabbit?
+At first, I thought it might be a jackrabbit, but then I saw this photo of a jackrabbit.
 Now, those are some serious ears!

 So I’m afraid that, for now, this rabbit will have to go unidentified — unless you can help out.
 If you know what type of rabbit this is, please leave a comment.
 I’m all ears!
 (Sorry, I couldn’t help myself!)
 CLICK to see a CLOSE-UP of this rabbit